Applying for studies – when to apply

 In general, international students can only apply to Bachelor's or Master's studies at Lund University during these application periods and through the national application system.
 The dates refer to the deadline to apply online.
 After this deadline, students usually have another two weeks to get their documents and their application fee (if applicable) to Sweden.

-Note that some programmes at Lund University, such as Fine Arts and the joint European Master's programmes have different application deadlines.
-Please see the programme webpages for more information.
+Note that some programmes at Lund University, such as Fine Arts and the European joint Master's programmes have different application deadlines.

 Don't miss the deadline!

 It is extremely important to apply before the deadline.
 After the deadline, it will not be possible to apply online at www.universityadmissions.se.
 If your documents or your application fee arrive after the specified deadline for this (usually around two weeks after the online application deadline) your application will be considered late.
-Unless the programme or course that you are applying to has an extended deadline (see below under "Extended application deadline"), this means that your application will not be processed or considered.
+Unless the programme or course that you are applying to has an extended deadline (see below), this means that your application will not be processed or considered.

 Extended application deadline

-Sometimes the application deadline is extended for a specific programme or course.
+Sometimes a specific programme or course will open for late applications after the selection.
 In these cases you will find the message "open for late application" by the programme/course information on universityadmissions.se.
 You apply with the usual application steps.
 As long as this message is showing, it is possible to apply, but late applications are processed in order of date, so it is still important to apply as soon as possible.
 Please note that if the programme/course does not have an extended deadline, it is not possible to apply late.